Labor and Economic Opportunity

 To qualify for benefits, you must be able, available, and willing to accept suitable work.
 Limiting your availability and ability to accept work could affect your eligibility for benefits and a determination must be made.

 To avoid these common mistakes that cause a delay in payments, review the 1901 Unemployment Benefits in Michigan Handbook to ensure you have all the information needed for filing and to best understand your rights and responsibilities while collecting unemployment benefits.
-The handbook can be found on www.michigan.gov/UIA or in your MiWAM account under I Want To > View Claimant Handbook.
+The handbook can also be found in your MiWAM account under I Want To > View Claimant Handbook.

 If you make a mistake when filing or certifying, contact UIA by sending a message through your MiWAM account or by calling 1-866-500-0017.